Efficiency | A-Level Economics Notes

 2. this is when firms minimise their average costs

-4. in the long-run, it means firms are fully able to exploit their economies of scale
+3. in the long-run, this means that firms are able to fully exploit their economies of scale

-5. in a competitive market, firms can pass down lower costs to consumers in the form of lower prices
+4. in a competitive market, firms can pass down lower prices to consumers.

-6. in a non-competitive market, firms could use their economies of scale to increase their market share, and then increease re-investment
+5. in a non-competitive market, firms could use their economies of scale to increase their market share, and then increase profits and re-investment

 What is allocative efficiency?